abinashprabakar/Advanced-C/DSA/linked_list/README.md

 **double_linked_list** - <a href = "https://github.com/abinashprabakar/Advanced-C/tree/main/DSA/linked_list/double_linked_list">directory</a>

 		A group of nodes which are linked together with 2 links is called Double linked list.
+Double linked list is a linear data structure which is capable to traverse in forward direction as well as backward direction.
+Every node in double linked list contains three parts ;
+			1. Information   2.
+Address of next node  3.
+Address of previous node The last node of double linked list *next should be NULL indicating end of the linked list.
+		The first node of double linked list *prev should be NULL indicating start of linked list